owenmcgrath/px4-multi-gazebo-headless/README.md

 docker build https://github.com/JonasVautherin/px4-gazebo-headless.git#master --build-arg HOME_LAT=37.873350 --build-arg HOME_LON=-122.302525 --build-arg HOME_ALT=20 -t px4-gazebo-headless
 ```

+### Multivehicle
+This fork has been configured to work with a custom launcher for multivehicle.
+The script option for the multivehicle gazebo sim needed to be hacked so that we could separately offset the instances and launch with a common frame.
+Attempting to launch with multiple frames would not work on v1.12.3, and it appears the script got abandoned on v1.13

 ### Troubleshooting

 #### I cannot build the image